XiaoJake/BundleTrack/README.md

 - `rm -rf build && mkdir build && cd build && cmake .. && make`

+- Download masks from https://archive.cs.rutgers.edu/archive/a/2021/pracsys/2021_iros_bundletrack/masks.tar.gz, extract and put in the repo so it becomes `masks/...`

 ## Run predictions on NOCS